Towering musical theater master Stephen Sondheim dies at 91 | Times Leader

 NEW YORK (AP) — Stephen Sondheim, the songwriter who reshaped the American musical theater in the second half of the 20th century with his intelligent, intricately rhymed lyrics, his use of evocative melodies and his willingness to tackle unusual subjects, has died.
 He was 91.

-Sondheim’s death was announced by his Texas-based attorney, Rick Pappas, who the composer died Friday at his home in Roxbury, Connecticut.
-Pappas did not return calls and messages to The Associated Press.
+Sondheim’s death was announced by Rick Miramontez, president of DKC/O&M. Sondheim’s Texas-based attorney, Rick Pappas, the composer died Friday at his home in Roxbury, Connecticut.

 Sondheim influenced several generations of theater songwriters, particularly with such landmark musicals as “Company,” “Follies” and “Sweeney Todd,” which are considered among his best work.
 His most famous ballad, “Send in the Clowns,” has been recorded hundreds of times, including by Frank Sinatra and Judy Collins.